apollographql/apollo/graph-manager-docs/source/slack-integration.md

 sidebar_title: Slack
 ---

 Apollo Graph Manager can send notifications about your data graph to your team's Slack workspace.
-This enables you to act on any potential issues as soon as they arise.
+This enables you to stay up to date on changes to your graph's schema and performance as soon as they occur.

 These notifications include: